4 Twitter Growth Tactics That Work for Food Brands

 Each time you follow someone, they’ll get a notification.
 They’ll also see your handle and avatar show up in their notifications feed.
 If they like the sound of your name or like the look of your photo they may click through to view your profile.
 If they like what they see there, they might follow you back.

-Recently we ran a series of experiments on The Food Rush Twitter account.
+Recently we ran a series of experiments on Eco & Beyond Twitter account.
 We wanted to measure how many people would follow us back using three different levels of engagement.
 Our goal was to determine if more engagement would lead to a higher follow-back rate.

 Here’s the tests we ran: